jpcre2/jpcre2/doxy/doxydoc.md

 # Portable coding {#portable-coding}

-It is possible to write portable code with JPCRE2 that can be compiled across multiple systems without any modifications in the source.
+It is possible to write portable code with JPCRE2 that can be compiled across multiple systems.
 In this case, code will get compiled according to the system environment.
 Consider the following example, where you do :

 ```cpp
 #define PCRE2_CODE_UNIT_WIDTH 0